-WHAT VOTE IS REQUIRED TO APPROVE THE PROPOSAL?
+\ WHAT VOTE IS REQUIRED TO APPROVE EACH OF THE PROPOSALS?

 First Proposal.
-The affirmative vote of a plurality of all shares of common stock of the Company present at the Annual Meeting, in person or by proxy, is required to elect each of the nominees as a director.
-When there are two vacancies for director, as is the case here, a vote by a plurality means the two nominees with the highest number of affirmative votes, regardless of the votes withheld for the candidates, will be elected.
+The affirmative vote of a plurality of all shares of common stock of the Company present at the Annual Meeting, in person or by proxy, is required to elect the nominee as a director.
+When there is one vacancy for director, as is the case here, a vote by a plurality means the nominee with the highest number of affirmative votes, regardless of the votes withheld for the candidate, will be elected.
 Therefore, with respect to the First Proposal, withheld votes and broker non-votes, if any, will not be counted towards a nominee's achievement of a plurality.